dbt-labs/rapid-onboarding-exemplar/pull_request_template.md

 - [ ] My SQL follows the [dbt Labs style guide](https://github.com/dbt-labs/corp/blob/master/dbt_style_guide.md).
 - [ ] I have materialized my models appropriately.
 - [ ] I have added appropriate tests and documentation to any new models or fields.
-- [ ] I have noted if my changes break something in Looker and have a corresponding Looker PR to resolve the breaking change